node-inspector/node-inspector/readme.md

 * Set breakpoints in files that are not loaded into V8 yet - useful for debugging module loading/initialization.
 * Javascript from top to bottom :)
+* Embeddable in other applications - see [Embedding HOWTO](docs/embedding.md)
+  for more details.

 ## Known Issues